Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions: Introduction

 The anisotropy of the lattice manifests itself in several places.
 Firstly, the term $M\theta$ is linear in the first differences of $\theta$, rather than the second differences.
 In particular, we expect the nonlinear estimates

 now with

-The term $\theta \theta^{\diamond}$ is particularly dangerous, since we can expect it to behave as $t^{-1}$, which puts us in the $\beta = 1$ case for which \sref{eq:liuduhamelalg} fails to hold.
+The term $\abs{\theta} \abs{ \theta^{\diamond} }$ is particularly dangerous, since we can expect it to behave as $t^{-1}$, which puts us in the $\beta = 1$ case for which \sref{eq:liuduhamelalg} fails to hold.

-This particular difficulty is often encountered in the study of stability analysis of travelling waves in PDE with conservation law structure such as viscous shocks, e.g. \cite{ZUM2009}.
+This particular difficulty is often encountered when studying the stability of travelling waves for PDEs with a conservation law structure, e.g. viscous shocks \cite{ZUM2009}.
 We make use of the simple, yet crucial, identity

 which can be regarded as a discrete form of $uu_x = \big(\frac{1}{2}u^2\big)_x$.
 The square of the first difference decays like $t^{-3/2}$ and hence is safe.
 The difference of the squares though only decays like $t^{-1}$.
 However, we can sum by parts, transferring the difference to the heat kernel and in so doing move from the bad estimate